cncf/toc/reviews/spiffe-spire-incubation.md

 ### A clear versioning scheme

-SPIRE operates on a 90 release cadence.
-The SPIFFE standards themselves are currently unversioned.
+SPIRE operates on a 90 day major release cadence.
+The SPIFFE specification is currently unversioned.

 SPIRE is currently on version 0.9.0 There are regular releases with an up to date change log.